-In the second quarter 2012, NYCDOT continued with the bus data collection and refinement of the bus management plan for Lower Manhattan, started a study to develop intercity bus stop locations in the Chinatown neighborhood, began developing transportation improvement plans for the base of the Manhattan Bridge at Canal Street and the Bowery and continued with the Shared Streets concept development.
+In the 3rd quarter 2012, NYC DOT continued collecting bus data and refining the bus management plan for Lower Manhattan.
+DOT is developing the intercity bus stop locations plan in the Chinatown neighborhood.
+It is also creating and assessing alternative traffic operation strategies for improving traffic and pedestrian circulation at the base of the Manhattan Bridge at Canal Street and the Bowery.
+Furthermore, the city continues to study the shared streets concept.